ugo-emekauwa/intersight-server-power-control/README.md

 ## How to Use
 1. Please ensure that the above [**Prerequisites**](https://github.com/ugo-emekauwa/intersight-server-power-control#prerequisites) have been met.
-2. Within the unzipped **Automated Server Power Control Tool for Cisco Intersight** repository, navigate to the intersight_server_power_control.py file.
+2. Within the unzipped **Automated Server Power Control for Cisco Intersight** repository, navigate to the intersight_server_power_control.py file.
 3. Edit the intersight_server_power_control.py file to set the **`key_id`** variable using the following instructions:

     **(a).** Open the intersight_server_power_control.py file in an IDLE or text editor of choice.